estrategias-adaptativas/transitional-typology/article.md

 building regulation.
 Still, elements of traditional building types persist well into the twentieth century, only to break down in the second half of that century.

+This kind of study relies mostly on planned new towns and large urban expansions, which show the interaction between top-down designs and bottom-up vernacular practice.
+Its most significant drawback is, therefore, its reliance on a centralised 'act of will' for evidence of the modularity of decentralised patterns.
+Urban infill and redevelopment can provide insights on the persistence of generic building types, but the constraints of the existing fabric and land ownership patterns are likely to supplant any explicit choice of dimensional modules.
+On the other hand, these same constraints foster the continued use of plan layouts adapted to the existing lot sizes.
+A larger and more detailed body of architectural documentation might shed light on the relationship between these constraints and the dimensional limits the traditional building types can reach.

 Customary measurement units play a significant part in the stabilisation of urban and building types.
 The *palmo* (hand) and especially its